SrijanBadhya/Debsoc/Running the PES Debsoc.md

 When we had 8 people pull up to a session before we taught them BPs, I made one of them a fake reply speaker once.
 Basically a 4th person gave a 4 minute speech as a reply speech.
 When there were 7 people, there was a reply speaker from one side but not the other side, we just worked around with what we had.

 b) Another issue is the complications of adjing.
-This was initially a subsection under "Inside a Session", but my rant grew longer and longer.
+This was initially a section under "Inside a Session", but my rant grew longer and longer so I made it a chapter of its own.

 # Adj Rant
 [Back to Table of Contents](#table-of-contents)